Gaillardia aristata Pursh

 Bloom Time: May to September

-Gaillardia aristata is a perennial wildflower, up to 27.6 inches (70 cm) tall, with lance-shaped leaves near the base and several erect, naked stems holding the flowers.
-Each flower head has a center of brownish or reddish-purple disc florets and a fringe of ray florets which are up to 1.2 inches (3 cm) long and yellow to reddish with dark bases.
-The fruit is a stout, hairy achene, up to 0.4 inches (1 cm) long including the long, spiky pappus.
+Gaillardia aristata is a perennial wildflower with lance-shaped leaves near the base and several erect naked stems holding the flowers.
+It grows up to 27.6 inches (70 cm) tall.
+Each flower head has a center of brownish or reddish-purple disc florets and a fringe of ray florets up to 1.2 inches (3 cm) long and yellow to reddish with dark bases.
+Fruits are stout, hairy achene, up to 0.4 inches (1 cm) long, including the long spiky pappus.

 How to Grow and Care